chriskormaris/2-SAT/README.md

 -A Boolean formula is a combination of CNF (conjuctive normal form) clauses.

--A is a satisfiable assignment of the variables that result in the formula being TRUE. i.e.: x1 = True, x2 = False, x3 = False*
+-*"A"*, is a satisfiable assignment of the variables that result in the formula being TRUE. i.e.: x1 = True, x2 = False, x3 = False*

 Note that the algorithm is guaranteed to find a solution, if it exists, in: